Press release Göteborg 2016-02-25

 Shareholders who wish to attend the AGM must:

-- notify the company of their intention to attend the AGM by Monday 22 June 2020, preferably before 4.00 p.m.
-CEST.
+– notify the company of their intention to attend the AGM by Tuesday 22 March 2016, preferably before 4.00 p.m.
+CET.

-In order to participate in the AGM, shareholders with nominee-registered shares should request their bank or broker to have the shares temporarily owner-registered with Euroclear Sweden AB.
-As Friday 19 June 2020 is Swedish Midsummer Eve, such registration has to be recorded on Thursday 18 June 2020.
-Therefore, shareholders are requested to notify their nominees in due time before the said date.
+In order to participate in the AGM, shareholders with nominee-registered shares should request their bank or broker to have the shares temporarily owner-registered with Euroclear Sweden AB by Tuesday 22 March 2016.
+Shareholders therefore are requested to notify their nominees in due time before the said date.